coreycampbell925/coreycampbell925/README.md

 ===== 𝐀𝐈 =====

 𝟏. 𝐃𝐨𝐨𝐳𝐨𝐨 is a cutting-edge AI-powered graphic designing tool that uses image generation and natural language understanding to automate the laborious process of designing visual content such as graphics, ads, videos, and banners.
-The major challenge in developing Doozoo was to automate the entire design process, from requirement gathering to design creation, while maintaining simplicity and flexibility. https://doozoo.live/
+The major challenge in developing Doozoo was to automate the entire design process, from requirement gathering to design creation, while maintaining simplicity and flexibility - https://doozoo.live/

 - Developed a admin interface
 - Built a client-facing panel for server-side rendering and SEO optimization